mael-insa/d7020e_lab3_mael/examples/EX3_README.md

 - Ex4 A5)

-  With this analysis at hand.
-We should now be able to fix the problem in the test.
+  With this analysis at hand, we should now be able to fix the problem in the test.
 (The model is not wrong here, right.)

   Apply the patch needed, and confirm that you get 9 succeeding paths.

-  Check in both this file and the updated `ex4` file.
+  Check-in both this file and the updated `ex3` file.

 ---